-- Consent.
-The Draft Guidance makes clear that consent is unlikely to be an appropriate lawful basis or special data category condition in an employment context, due to the imbalance of power between an employer and its workers.
-The Draft Guidance does acknowledge, however, that there are certain situations where consent may be the only gateway to a specific form of monitoring.
+The Guidance makes clear that consent is unlikely to be an appropriate lawful basis or special category data condition in an employment context, due to the imbalance of power between an employer and its workers.
+The Guidance does acknowledge, however, that there are certain situations where consent may be the only gateway to a specific form of monitoring.
 For example, the use of biometric data for access control.
-In order to rely on consent in such scenarios, employers must ensure workers have free choice by offering an alternative to workers who do not wish to give consent.
-Employers relying on facial recognition or fingerprints for workspace access should note that the Draft Guidance states that employers must have "an alternative for those who have not consented which does not involve the processing of their biometric data, such as a separate access".
+In order to rely on consent in such scenarios, employers should ensure workers have free choice by offering an alternative to workers who do not wish to give consent.
+Employers relying on facial recognition or fingerprints for workspace access should note that the Guidance states that employers must have "an alternative for those who do not do not want to use biometric access controls, such as swipe cards or pin numbers".
 Further, the alternative "should not disadvantage workers."
-This would be the case, for example, if workers who opted to use the alternative access option were required to walk further. - Special category data conditions.
-The Draft Guidance states that employers should identify a special category data condition even where the planned monitoring may only capture special category data incidentally.
-This will be of relevance to any employers considering using biometric data for time and attendance control and monitoring or device sign on.
-Notably, the Draft Guidance gives an express example of a situation where an employer is considering monitoring emails and messages which may identify emails between a worker and a healthcare provider or trade union representative.
-This is relatively likely to be the case, particularly if the worker is known to have health issues, so it is important for employers to consider this requirement and ensure they comply with it before the monitoring is undertaken. - Transparency.
-The Draft Guidance emphasises that workers must be informed in advance about any monitoring.
-Workers need to be made aware of the nature, extent and reasons for the monitoring in a way that is accessible and easy to understand.
-While the Draft Guidance acknowledges that there are a few, very exceptional circumstances where covert monitoring is justified (in which case the requirement to inform will not apply), it nevertheless suggests that employers should outline in their organisational policies the types of behaviours which are not acceptable and the circumstances in which covert monitoring might take place, so that in this sense there is general, prior notice.
+This would be the case, for example, if workers who opted to use the alternative access option were required to walk further.